East of the Sun and West of the Moon: Variants

+Finnish-Swedish people

 Finnish folklorist Oskar Hackman summarized a Finnish-Swedish tale from Vörå.
 In this tale, a large-nosed woman wants to marry a handsome man, but he rebuffs her.
 The woman, then, curses him to become a bear.
 The bear wanders to the forest and finds a hut, where a man lives with his daughter.
 The animal asks for the man's daughter, in exchange for getting some financial benefits.
 The bear and the girl live like husband and wife, but he becomes a man at night, and disappears during the day, and she cannot light any candle at home.
 Eventually, the girl goes back to her father's home and returns with some candles.
 She lights a candle and sees her bear husband is, in fact, a handsome man.
 A drop of tallow falls in his shirt, he wakes up and says they must depart.
 The girl is given a gold spinning wheel and is sent back to her father's hut.
 The girl decides to go after him and finds him at the house of the large-nosed woman.
 She tries to sell the spinning wheel for a night with the bear (in human form), but cannot wake him up.
 On the third night, the girl sells it to the large-nosed woman and wakes him up.
 The girl and the man decide to play a trick on the large-nosed woman: he will set a challenge for his future bride to wash the tallow spot on his shirt.
 The large-nosed woman and her maidservants fail, but the girl washes the shirt.
 For her failure, the large-nosed woman bursts, and the man marries the girl.